 - Wash your hands before and after touching the boil.

-- Check the rest of the family for boils.
+- Check the rest of your family for boils.

 What to do if the boil gets worse